What is the Structure of my Series 31 exam?

 - That FINRA member firm is also an NFA FCM or IB Member firm or an applicant for NFA FCM or IB membership and is sponsoring the individual for AP registration; and

-- The Series 31 Exam is basically designed for registered representatives of FINRA registered broker-dealers to have a limited activity in the futures markets by only selling interests in commodity pools, limited partnership shares, or have client’s funds managed by a commodity trading adviser.
+- The Series 31 Exam is designed for registered representatives of FINRA registered broker-dealers to have a limited activity in the futures markets by only selling interests in commodity pools, limited partnership shares, or have client’s funds managed by a commodity trading adviser.
 It allows the registered representative to receive trailing commissions apart from any up-front sales commission.
 It is also required for supervisors of those representatives who do perform these same limited activities.

 What’s the rough break-down of Series 31 exam topics?